 What is NBSB’s Routing Number?
 Our routing number is 211374091

-When will my CARES Act stimulus check come?
-Unfortunately we are not privy to when your stimulus check disbursement may come but you can check on the status of your stimulus check through the IRS.
+When will my stimulus check come?
+The IRS and the Treasury Department began issuing a second round of Economic Impact Payments, often referred to as stimulus payments, during the week of 12-28-20.
+The official date for funds to began to become available are 1-4-21.
+This does not mean you will receive you Stimulus Check by this time.
+You can check on the status of your stimulus check through the IRS.
 To stay informed you can follow the IRS website for further information on the stimulus check program.

 Can I transfer my funds off the EIP Card?
 You can easily transfer the funds from an EIP Card to an existing bank account online at EIPCard.com or using the Money Network Mobile App.
 You will need the Routing number and Account number for your bank account.